Best Way to Apply Polyurethane to Floors: A Comprehensive Guide

 1. Preparation:

-• Clear the Area: Remove all furniture, rugs, and items from the room to provide an unobstructed workspace.
+• Clear the Area: Remove all furniture and items to create a clear workspace.

-• Protect Adjacent Areas: Use drop cloths and painter’s tape to protect walls, baseboards, and other surfaces from stripper and dust.
+• Protect Adjacent Areas: Use drop cloths and painter’s tape to shield surrounding surfaces from stripper and dust.

 2. Applying the Stripper:

-• Choose the Right Stripper: Select a chemical stripper suitable for the type of finish on your floor.
-Read the manufacturer’s instructions carefully.
+• Choose the Right Stripper: Select a suitable chemical stripper and read the manufacturer’s instructions carefully.

-• Apply the Stripper: Use a brush or roller to apply the stripper evenly over the floor.
-Work in small sections to ensure thorough coverage.
+• Apply the Stripper: Use a brush or roller to coat the stripper evenly over the floor, working in small sections.

 • Wait: Allow the stripper to sit for the recommended time, usually 15-30 minutes, to soften the old finish.